vighneshiyer/vighneshiyer.com/content/research/programming/modular_mojo_gpu_workshop.md

 My perspective may be skewed by only looking at BLAS2 functions so far and my opinion may change as I play with matmul in Mojo.

 I do worry about the future of Mojo considering that NVIDIA is investing so deeply into the Python eDSL ecosystem and CUDA integration.
-The CUTLASS Python eDSL + the Python CUDA low-level eDSL are quite hard to beat.
+The CUTLASS Python eDSL + the Python CUDA low-level eDSL will be quite hard to beat in terms of adoption and feature-parity.
+Trying to limit the frontend language to only features and abstractions supported by both NVIDIA and AMD GPUs will harm uptake too.

+### GPU Emulation in Software

+One thing that I find quite odd is that there is no way to develop GPU kernels without a physical GPU.
+I guess for most people this seems quite irrelevant: GPUs are cheap enough and you can rent them easily on the cloud with the litany of cloud credits VCs are handing out.
+But from a computer architect's perspective, it would be nice to simulate what the kernel is doing (and catch potential race conditions) on a model of a GPU